Chandan-M-N/web3db_reloaded/access_control/README.md

 # Access Control Smart Contract

-## Smart Contract Features

-- Add access policies for resources
-- Evaluate if a user has access to a resource

 ## Deployment Guide (For smart contract)

-You can skip this step since we already deployed our contract (and we have the contract address) to Ethereum Test Net.
-Follow the below steps if you're curious to know, or you want to re-deploy the contract for some reason.
+Skip this step since we already deployed our contract (and we have the contract address) to Ethereum Test Net.
+Follow the steps below if you're curious to know or want to redeploy the contract for some reason.
 If we want to update the contract, we need to redeploy it.

 ### Prerequisites